We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $

-- Pros: textured surface prevents slipping, padding is comfortable for the joints
+- Pros: textured surface to prevent slipping, padding comfortable for joints

-- Cons: paint may come off or smudge, too thin for some
+- Cons: possibility that paint may come off or smudge, too thin for some

 A workout mat is a simple yet essential piece of exercise gear for everything from yoga and stretching to weightlifting and high intensity interval training.